EXCLUSIVELY FOR U.S. CITIZENS

 California (2023)

-Read how we helped Katie achieve what may be the first successful BIA fraud appeal of its kind, leveraging an annulment to stop the Green Card process in its tracks.
+Read how we helped Katie successfully leverage an annulment to stop the Green Card process in its tracks—laying the groundwork for BIA appellate strategies.

 We Are a Different Kind of Law Firm